moritzmyrz/blog/cldxc388i00040ajyco41f2z9.md

 You may wonder, "What can I do with custom code that a website builder won't let me do?"
 There are many benefits to using custom code over a website builder.

 First, it gives you more flexibility and customization options.
-For example, you can create any page layout that you want--from a simple blog post to an eCommerce store - and customize it however you'd like.
+For example, you can create any page layout you want--from a simple blog post to an eCommerce store - and customize it however you'd like.
 You also have complete control over how the site functions, which means that if there's something about your site that isn't working quite right yet or isn't working at all (like broken links), then fixing this issue will be easier since it's not something built into the platform itself but rather part of your customizations.

 Second, writing custom-coded solutions usually gives websites better performance and load times than if built in WordPress or another CMS (content management system).
 This is because these platforms rely heavily on plugins and themes; at the same time, these tools can provide valuable features such as image galleries and contact forms, they often come at the cost of loading speed due to heavy processing requirements needed for each new feature added onto them by developers who build them after-market rather than having been developed during development time itself.